 This process may include:

 - Social affirmation, which can involve a number of changes to the way you identify outwardly.
 This may include: changing names and pronouns, trying new clothing and hairstyles, using your voice differently, and tucking and binding body parts to name a few.
 Social affirmation may involve trying new or different clothing.
-All staff are supported to dress in a way which best reflects their gender.
+All staff are supported to dress in a way which best reflects their gender identity, including transgender, gender diverse and non-binary staff.
 In the workplace, professional dress standards apply to staff, regardless of gender.

 - Medical affirmation, which involves medical interventions such as hormones or surgery